 Trail Location and Access

-The Old Plank Road Trail travels 22 miles from Joliet east through New Lenox, Frankfort, Matteson and Park Forest.
+The Old Plank Road Trail travels 22 miles from Joliet east through New Lenox, Frankfort, Matteson, Park Forest and Chicago Heights.

 The trail is jointly owned and managed by members of the Old Plank Road Trail Management Commission, which include the Forest Preserve District, the Village of Frankfort, Rich Township, the Village of Park Forest and the Village of Matteson.
 The Forest Preserve District owns and manages 11.6 miles of the 14.2 miles of trail in Will County.